CigarsSmoker/Clone/How-to-work-in-hard-3rd-party-default-deny-by-default.md

 With a few clicks, you can modify the ruleset so that uMatrix works in "hard" 3rd-party default-deny everywhere.

 "Hard" here means that even 3rd-party passive resources will be forbidden by uMatrix.
-This quite increases the likelihood of web sites not rendering properly visually, but for some the benefits are worth it because forbids **all** 3rd-party network requests when loading web pages.
+This quite increases the likelihood of web sites not rendering properly visually, but for some the benefits are worth it because this prevents **all** 3rd-party network requests when loading web pages.

 First, this is a web page with uMatrix's out-of-the-box ruleset at work: